—Sections RMAL & CMAL

 - Examsoft.
 I will allow (and indeed encourage) the use of Examsoft for the exam.
 Please be sure that the software works properly on your laptop as early in the semester as possible.
 If you experience any problems, please visit the College of Law Technology Services Office.

 - Examplify and Open Book if online-only.
-If conditions require the College of Law to opt for online-only exams in the spring, I will again use the Examplify platform and that exam will be fully open-book, but time- and character-limited.
+I will again use the Examplify platform and that exam will be fully open-book, but time- and character-limited.
+Examplify WILL lock you out of your computer.

 Exam Make-up and accommodation.
 Exam accommodation is managed by the Levin College of Law’s Office of Student Affairs.
-Please visit the Office of Student Affairs’ page to review the College’s policies in this regard: http://www.law.ufl.edu/student-affairs/current-students/academic-policies#11.
+Please visit the Office of Student Affairs’ page to review the College’s policies in this regard: [Student Affairs Exam Accommodation Page].
 Exam make-ups will be as authorized by the Professor Malavet in coordination with the Office of Student Affairs.

-If the college opts once again to have online-only exams at the end of the spring 2021 term, I will use Examplify as the electronic platform for the exam and it will be open book.
-Examplify will not lock you out of your computer and you are allowed to use any materials available to you except the assistance of another person.
+I will use Examplify as the electronic platform for the exam and it will be open book.
+Although you are allowed to use any materials available to you except the assistance of another person, Examplify WILL lock you out of your computer.
 The exam will still be time-limited and there will be a character limit for essay question(s).

 Grading and Class Participation: When determining your final grades, I will consider class participation, to adjust your testing score, in two ways:

 - Minimum participation.
-(20% of the overall grade.)
+(20% of the overall grade).
 Each student will be required to participate in class discussion, probably at least two to three times during the semester -the exact number depends on the size of the class, and will be announced early in the semester- in order to meet minimum participation requirements.
-My basic system for class participation requires that you sign-up to participate in the discussion during an upcoming class, using a calendar item that will be posted on the course canvas page; volunteers will be chosen for each class session.
+My basic system for class participation requires that you sign-up to participate in the discussion during an upcoming class, using a calendar item that will be posted on the course CANVAS page; sign ups will be available for each class session.
 Signing up should be done during the entire semester.
 Students may not sign up more than once during each calendar sign-up cycle.
 The advantages of this system are that you know you are "on call," the material that we will be covering, and it only happens a few times during the semester.
-This system is particularly important in the hybrid environment.
 Students who sign-up, are called upon, and answer correctly, get a participation credit, if they are unprepared, they will suffer an automatic deduction.
 I may "cold-call" upon students at random as well, but these will not be counted in the minimum class participation requirement; you must sign-up to earn any credit for those.
 Additionally, you may raise your hand (in person or via ZOOM) and offer to ask or to answer questions at any time.
 But you must still comply with the minimum participation requirements, unless I instruct you otherwise.
 Minimum Class Participation further includes:

 - Completing any quizzes, surveys or polls that I may assign from time to time on Canvas, in person class or through the ZOOM environment.